 For yarns, we could use the compression holder mentioned above, or we could prepare the sample in a way that is proven to produce repeatable results.
 One of these methods involves winding the yarn around a card as shown below.
 The other two presentations involve using a skein or yarn holder, depending on your sample.
 The yarn is placed on the holder and the springs allow you to clamp the yarn in place.

 Important note: When using these holders, make sure a controlled tension is applied.
 If you have variations in tension, you will also have differences in color.

-Now that we have covered recommendations for preparing samples for measurement, let’s talk about how important it is to maintain consistent instrument setup when sending color data across the supply chain.
+Now that we have covered recommendations for preparing samples for measurement, let’s talk about how important it is to maintain consistent color measurement instrument setup when sending color data across the supply chain.